 The publication’s objective is to demystify digital culture.
 Each of the six essays focuses on a key concept such as discoverability, linked and open data, cloud computing, online dissemination, and even offers some insights on reconfiguring programming on line due to COVID-19 physical distancing measures!
 Produced in an easy-to-navigate PDF format, with detailed bookmarks, each concept is defined in simple terms, and illustrated through concrete examples useful for everyday operations in organizations.
-As a whole, the publication highlights the potential of digital technologies in the reach of artists, their works and their organizations.
+As a whole, the publication highlights the potential of digital technologies in the discovery of artists, their works and their organizations.

 Already in February 2017, at their forum on dissemination held in Quebec, AGAVF had invited Mériol Lehmann, former director of Avatar, an artist-run centre in Quebec, to present a conference on the impact the digital shift for the members of visual and media arts organizations in Francophone and Acadian communities.
 Added to the publication to provide greater context, the summary of his presentation, besides the essays, reminds us how much the principles of digital thinking have long been part of the practice of artists.